 Determine if the MIR Applies to Your Personal Injury Case

 Motor vehicle accident victims often want to know if claim caps apply to their cases.
 The MIR is difficult to understand––especially if insurance companies consider your injuries minor while you do not feel they are.
-An accident injury lawyer can explain the complexities around the MIR so that you understand them.
-They will also address any concerns you have regarding whether you strain, sprain or WAD injury falls under the MIR.
+An Alberta accident injury lawyer can explain the complexities around the MIR so that you understand them.
+They will also address any concerns you have regarding whether your strain, sprain, or WAD injury falls under the MIR.

 Help You Understand Recent Changes to the MIR